 Solaride is a team of Estonians developing a solar-powered car to push the limits of student innovation and test our creation in challenging conditions.

 Building a solar car and putting it up for the ultimate challenge

 Solaride is a project which is brought to life by the sheer willpower of students from six universities, who had enough with the dire situation with both the renewable energy field and the lack of practical education in Estonia.
 In order to change that they gathered their knowledge, joined forces with the most outstanding mentors and decided to put their knowledge up for the ultimate test – by building a solar car.
-Not just simply building it for a few more than average adventurous trips to McDonalds, no. We will take it for the ultimate test run by pervading 3000km of Australian outback participating in the Bridgestone World Solar Challenge.
-It is the most prestigious solar car race in the world, where our Estonian team will go up against teams from the most known tech universities like MIT, Eindhoven and Swinburne.
+Not just simply building it for a few more than average adventurous trips to McDonald’s, no. We began building it in order to take it for the ultimate test run by pervading 3000km of Australian outback participating in the Bridgestone World Solar Challenge.

 As it is a challenging project, we have gathered all the most outstanding mentors to join us and support our students with their best practices and know-how.
 Through this unique dynamic the students are gaining valuable experience working side-by-side with experts.
 Such cooperation helps to relieve the lack of engineers in the workforce by preparing students while attending university.
 Oh, speaking of universities – the major academias have decided to support the Solaride project.
 Why shouldn’t they – their students can’t put their knowledge straight to practice and help to develop curriculums that are customized to support the creation of innovation.

 Thanks to the supporters, the Solaride project has been launched, and it would not have been possible without our excellent supporters, who, like us, value green technologies.